jamie-pate/jstruct/README.md

 Requires `python-unittest2` package

- * `python -m unittest2` - checks the functionality of the jstruct annotation parser
+ * `tests/test_all.py` - checks the functionality of the jstruct annotation parser